JedBurke/Lemony/README.md

 ## Bugs

-I would appreciate any bug reports if it doesn't work as expected.
+While I am only able to test on Windows, I would appreciate any bug reports if it doesn't work as expected.